Wen777/Wen777.github.io/index.md

 * [Blog](http://www.hsiang.io/)

 ## About Shih Wen-Hsiang
-I'm an experienced back-end developer having four-year experience in the B2B software market.
-Pushed a digital product Agilearning to enterprise market with three partners and got two paying customers.
-Helped a startup to obtain a 3 million NTD contract.
+I'm an experienced back-end developer with four-year experience in the B2B software market.
+Haved worked for three startups as a core team member.
+Specialize in Cloud Computing and Blockchain.

 ## Skills:
 - Node.js, Golang.